gertingold/tools4scicomp/manuscript/testing.rst

           The line numbers start with n=0 for the line containing only the entry 1.
-The elements of a line a generated successively.
+The elements of a line are generated successively.

        """
        x = 1